Samalmeida1028/dnd-shop-gen/README.md

 **If you need to add items, then under "Scripts" there is an item adder script that can be used currently**

+###Update:
+added the ability to add items through the terminal!

 ## TODO (in terminal app)
 - Remove shops, remove items from shops, remove regions, and remove items from regions
 - Rename Shops